-The Australian Government has incorporated the collection of biometrics into the visa application process outside Australia.
+The Australian Government incorporates the collection of biometrics into the visa application process in certain countries outside Australia.

 The term 'biometrics' commonly refers to a measurable physical characteristic or personal behavioural trait that is unique to an individual such as fingerprints, facial structure, the iris or a person's voice.

 Biometrics are an important tool in identity management globally, helping countries reduce fraud and integrity risks.
 Other countries such as France, Ireland, Japan, the United Kingdom, the United States and countries in the Middle East, also collect biometrics to improve visa and border checking processes.

 - making travel to Australia safer

 Australia has a global network of Visa Application Centres (AVACs) and Biometric Collection Centres (ABCCs) with biometric collection facilities.
 AVACs and ABCCs are run by Service Delivery Partners (SDP) contracted by us to provide visa application and biometric collection services.

 While SDPs are contracted to accept visa applications, decisions about granting or refusing visas are made by us.

 Biometrics are collected for certain Australian visa applicants by the SDP:

 Selection of Australian missions and participating countries